mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

 3. Model migration.

-   In the scenario of migrating a model from a third-party framework (TensorFlow, PyTorch) to MindSpore, by comparing the output data of the same position operator, analyzing whether the training results of the third-party framework and MindSpore for the same model are close enough to locate the model Precision issues.
+   In the scenario of migrating a model from a third-party framework (TensorFlow and PyTorch) to MindSpore, by comparing the output data of  operator at the same position, analyzing whether the training results of the third-party framework and MindSpore for the same model are close enough to locate the model precision issues.

 ## Dump Introduction

-MindSpore provides two modes: synchronous dump and asynchronous dump:
+MindSpore provides two modes: synchronous Dump and asynchronous Dump:

-- The mechanism of synchronous dump is that after the execution of each step in the network training process, the host side initiates a dump action, copies the data in the operator address from the device to the host, and saves the file.
+- The mechanism of synchronous Dump is that after the execution of each step in the network training process, the Host side initiates a Dump action, copies the data in the operator address from the Device to the Host, and saves the file.
 Synchronous Dump will turn off memory reuse between operators by default to avoid reading dirty data.
 - Asynchronous Dump is a function developed specifically for the sinking of the entire Ascend image.
 It can dump data while executing the operator.
 The data will be dumped immediately after the execution of an operator.
 Therefore, the correct data can be generated by turning on the memory reuse, but the corresponding network training speed will be slower.

 The configuration files required for different modes and the data format of dump are different:

-- When Dump is enabled on Ascend, the operator to Dump will automatically close memory reuse.
+- When Dump is enabled on Ascend, the operator to be dumped will automatically close memory reuse.
-- Synchronous Dump supports the graphics mode both on Ascend, GPU and CPU, and currently does not support PyNative mode.
+- Synchronous Dump supports the graph mode on Ascend, GPU and CPU, and currently does not support PyNative mode.
 - Asynchronous Dump only supports graph mode on Ascend, not PyNative mode.
-Memory reuse will not be turned off when asynchronous dump is enabled.
+Memory reuse will not be turned off when asynchronous Dump is enabled.
-- Default is Asynchronous mode.
-If synchronous mode is needed, "e2e_dump_settings" should be set in configure file.
+- Default is Asynchronous Dump mode.
+If synchronous Dump mode is needed, "e2e_dump_settings" should be set in configuration file.
 - Dump does not support heterogeneous training.
-If Dump is enabled for heterogeneous training, the saved dump data object directory maybe not in expected directory structure.
+If Dump is enabled for heterogeneous training scenario, the generated Dump data object directory maybe not in the expected directory structure.

 ## Synchronous Dump

 ### Synchronous Dump Step

-1. Create dump json file:`data_dump.json`, the name and location of the JSON file can be customized.
+1. Create a configuration file in json format , and the name and location of the JSON file can be customized.

     ```json
     {